 Why have we chosen to use a CSS you ask?
 As mentioned before it is part of our goal to create the ultimate eCommerce operation that is optimised as well as can be.
 We are lucky in that we run both the agency and the online shop so have time and the know-how to experiment for you.

 What appeals to us is the opportunity to save 20% of your PPC budget by not going through Google.
 Sounds too good to be true?
 Well, that is what we are here to find out.
 The next question on our lips was that 20% saved sounded too good to be true, especially when it comes to Google, who likes to swallow as much of your money as they possibly can.

 Every CSS company will try and reel you in with talk of improved budget performance.
 You should be asking yourself how can this be true.
 We certainly did and only after a lot of research did we decide to bite the bullet.

 It all boils down to an EU ruling on the monopolisation of the shopping feed by Google.
 In an effort to level the playing field Google had to split the part of the company responsible for Shopping results out from under the main company.
 They also allow CSS companies to bid for ad space without having to pay the 20% that formerly went to Google.
 Hence the discount.

 Because Google owned the real estate at the top of the page it meant they could take 20% of every bid for themselves and not let any competitors in.
 After a hefty £2.04 Billion fine Google took notice and seems to have done the right thing.

-Look at this way.
+Look at it this way.
 For every £1 you spend with Google, 20p goes to pay the Google advertising team.
 So if you use a CSS then you save that 20p in the pound.
-Of course that doesn't add up and nothing is for free.
+Of course, that doesn’t add up and nothing is for free.
 So be aware that you will be paying your CSS provider around £30-40 a month for the service.
-If you are only spending £100 a month then don't bother.
+If you are only spending £100 a month then don’t bother.
 But for larger players like ourselves then it should amount to better performance.